-Vancouver’s gems include its cluster of green parks, architectural designs and beaches adjoining the city.
-Bike trails lead right into suburbs with houses on steep slopes, like that of San Francisco.
-Trails bring fresh, new views at every turn.
-Bicycling along the seawall easily took us on a scenic loop around Stanley Park.
-We rode to the old industrial area, Granville Island Public Market, now a bustling urban hub.
-The Bloedel Floral (and aviary) Conservatory in Queen Elizabeth Park was where we met “Kramer”, the talking peach cockatoo.
-Our bike ride reached as far and wide as Gastown and Kitsilano, passing through the coastline of False Creek and the English Bay.
+Vancouver’s gems included its green parks, architecture and beaches next to the city.
+I’ve been to this city ages ago as a child with my family, but unfortunately barely remembered anything about it.
+Now, I got the chance to explore the city for real.
+On one of my first days returning to Vancouver, I biked along the seawall and Stanley Park, through the suburbs where houses stood on steep slopes, similar to San Francisco.
+I proceeded to take the route through the old industrial area, Granville Island Public Market, which was a bustling urban hub.
+From there, the next stop was the Bloedel Floral (and aviary) Conservatory in Queen Elizabeth Park where I met “Kramer”, the talkative cockatoo.
+My bike ride reached as far and wide as Gastown and Kitsilano, passing through the coastline of False Creek and the English Bay.

 A Winter wonderland of over 1 million lights in 15 acres of botanical garden lit for the holidays.
 Vancouver embraces community development and engagement, while encouraging a lifestyle that revolves around its acres of green parks.

 Leave a Reply